Brian-Pho/Textbook-Notes/content/posts/textbooks/principles-of-neural-design/index.md

 - Brains and neurons satisfy this demand of coordination and communication.
 - In the organism C. elegans, nearly 40% of its cells are used for neurons and glial cells.
 - What advantage do this cells provide to justify their immense investment?
-- Embodied computation: using the body to compute instead of neurons.
+- *Embodied computation*: using the body to compute instead of neurons.
 - E.g. How C. elegans uses its body and a cross-inhibitory circuit to generate a traveling wave pattern to move.
 - Embodied computation is efficient as it doesn’t require the use of neurons in a central pattern generator and it uses the preexisting body for computation.
 - A brain with a lot of neurons can generate richer behavior because it can form more connections and thus make more circuits.